SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/install-syskit-point-on-azure-vm.md

 ## Service Settings Step

-Here you must provide a [Service account](prerequisites/create-azure-vm.md#service-account) that will be used for running the automatic actions performed by SysKit Point, such as:
+Here you must provide a [Service account](additional-vm-configuration.md#service-account) that will be used for running SysKit Point windows service.

-* **Office 365 auto discovery and data crawl**
-* **Writing the collected data to a specified Azure SQL database**
-* **Writing down collected Audit data to the Index location**

 Supported service account formats are as follows: